Open-call Symposia

 organizer

-Takashi Satoh (Tokyo Medical and Dental University), Hisamichi Naito (Kanazawa University)
+Takashi Satoh (Institute of Science Tokyo), Hisamichi Naito (Kanazawa University)

 Detail